P. J. Gallagher (comedian)

-P. J. Gallagher (born 18 April 1975) is an Irish stand-up comedian, actor and co-creator of the television show Naked Camera.
+P. J. Gallagher (born 18 April 1975) is an Irish stand-up comedian, actor, radio presenter and co-creator of the television show Naked Camera.
 His various characters in the programme include a mentally unstable taxi driver, ladies' man Jake Stevens and a "Dirty Auld One", an old woman who makes sexual comments.
 A massive Leeds utd fan.
-He is part of the breakfast show team on Radio Nova with the award winning presenter Jim McCabe.
+He is part of the breakfast show team on Radio Nova with the award-winning presenter Jim McCabe.